refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 Unlike the previous version, **refine@4** requires all auth methods to resolve promises.
 Therefore, if you used auth hooks in your applications before, they need to be updated accordingly.

-Let's create a wrapper component that renders children according to the authentication status:
+To better show the differences between the usage of auth hooks between the two versions, let's create two wrapper components that render children according to the authentication status:

 Auth Provider v3: